Tea Estates Malawi: A Visitor's Guide to Thyolo, Mulanje & Conforzi

 Today the industry is the country's second-largest foreign exchange earner after tobacco, employing more than 50,000 people across Thyolo and Mulanje.
 Much of the leaf you see in supermarket teabags across the UK — PG Tips, Tetley's, Lipton — began its life on these hillsides.

-The Conforzi Tea Estate, Thyolo — A Century of Italian Stewardship
+The Thyolo Highlands, Thyolo — A Century of Italian Stewardship

-The Thyolo House colonial-style boutique hotel on Conforzi Tea Estate
+The Thyolo House colonial-style boutique hotel on a historic property that was once part of the Conforzi Tea Estate

 What makes Conforzi different from the larger commercial estates isn't scale — it's character.
-The estate has kept its original 1920s farm buildings, added a restaurant, a pool, an art studio and walking trails, and opened parts of the working plantation to guests who want to see how tea is actually made.
-The indigenous forest block on the upper part of the estate is a genuine fragment of old Thyolo montane forest, full of samango monkeys, crowned eagles and the endangered Thyolo Alethe — a shy forest thrush found almost nowhere else on earth.
+The property has kept its historic character, with a restaurant, a pool, an art studio and quiet garden spaces, while keeping working tea operations separate from guest activities.
+The indigenous forest fragments in the wider highlands are a genuine fragment of old Thyolo montane forest, full of samango monkeys, crowned eagles and the endangered Thyolo Alethe — a shy forest thrush found almost nowhere else on earth.

 Mulanje's Tea Plantations — Where the Mountain Meets the Leaf